Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Cross-Type Feature Extractor Transformations in HGNNs

 Let $A$ be the total $n\times n$ adjacency matrix.
 Then for any $s,t\in\mathcal{T}$ there exist matrices $A_{ts}^\ast = a_{ts}(A)$ and $Q_{ts}^\ast = q_{ts}(\mathcal{Q}^{(l-1)})$ such that

-where $a_{ts}(\cdot)$ and $q_{ts}(\cdot)$ are matrix functions that depend only on $s,t$. \end{theorem} The full proof of Theorem 1 can be found in Appendix \ref{appendix:theorem1}.
-Notice how in Equation~\ref{eq:relationship}, $Q_{ts}^{\ast}$ acts as a macro- $\textbf{Message}/\textbf{Transform}$ operator that maps $H^{(L)}_t$ into the source domain, then $A_{ts}^{\ast}$ aggregates the mapped embeddings into $s$-type nodes.
-To examine the implications of Theorem~\ref{theorem}, we run the same experiment as described in Section~\ref{sec:motivation:experiments}, while this time mapping the target features $H^{(L)}_t$ into the source domain by multiplying with $Q_{ts}^{\ast}$ in Equation~\ref{eq:relationship} before passing over to a task classifier.
+where $a_{ts}(\cdot)$ and $q_{ts}(\cdot)$ are matrix functions that depend only on $s,t$. \end{theorem} The full proof of Theorem 1 can be found in Appendix~\ref{appendix:theorem1}.
+Notice that in Equation~\ref{eq:relationship}, $Q_{ts}^{\ast}$ acts as a macro-$\textbf{Transform}$ operator that maps $H^{(L)}_t$ into the source domain, then $A_{ts}^{\ast}$ aggregates the mapped embeddings into $s$-type nodes.
+In other words, $Q_{ts}^{\ast}$ acts as a mapping matrix from the target domain to the source domain.
+To examine the implications, we run the same experiment as described in Section~\ref{sec:motivation:experiments}, while this time mapping the target features $H^{(L)}_t$ into the source domain by multiplying with $Q_{ts}^{\ast}$ in Equation~\ref{eq:relationship} before passing over to a task classifier.
 We see via the red line in Figure~\ref{fig:toy_exp:accuracy} that, with this mapping, the accuracy in the target domain becomes much closer to the accuracy in the source domain (${\sim}70\%$).
 Thus, we use this theoretical transformation as a foundation for our trainable HGNN domain adaptation module, introduced in the following section.